ashley-m/DS5100-finalproject-asm2fe/README.md

 `jackpot(self)`
-- Returns an integer count of how many rolls resulted in all `Die` in the game landing on the same face.
-Takes no arguments
+- Returns an integer count of how many rolls resulted in all `Die` in the `Game` landing on the same face.
+Takes no arguments.

 `face_roll(self)`
-- Returns a DataFrame containing the results from the `Game`'s last play.
+- Returns a `DataFrame` containing the results from the `Game`'s last play.
 The index represents the roll number and the face values are the column features.
 Each cell of the columns contain the result values for each roll.
 Takes no arguments.

 `combo_count(self)`
-- Returns a DataFrame where the MultiIndex represents the distinct face combinations found in the results - the order of faces is not considered.
+- Returns a `DataFrame` with a `MultiIndex` that represents the distinct face combinations found in the results - the order of faces is not considered.
 The column has the associated counts for the combination represented in the index.
 Takes no arguments.

 `perm_count(self)`
-- Returns a DataFrame where the MultiIndex represents the distinct face permutations found in the results - the order is taken into consideration.
+- Returns a `DataFrame` where the `MultiIndex` represents the distinct face permutations found in the results - the order is taken into consideration.
 The column has the associated counts for the permutation represented in the index.
 Takes no arguments.